Valuation Multiples

 FAQs

-In professional finance, a unit of a multiple is often called a "turn."
-If a company's valuation increases from 8x EBITDA to 9x EBITDA, traders might say the valuation "expanded by one turn."
-It is simply slang for the multiple number itself.
+In professional finance and investment banking, a unit of a multiple is often referred to as a "turn."
+For example, if a company's valuation increases from 8x EBITDA to 9x EBITDA, traders and analysts will say the valuation has "expanded by one turn."
+It is simply shorthand for the multiple value itself and is commonly used when discussing valuation changes or premiums.

-There is no universal number.
-A 15x P/E might be cheap for a tech stock but expensive for a coal miner.
-"Cheap" is always relative to the company's history, its peer group, and its growth rate.
-Generally, a lower multiple implies value, but it can also imply distress.
+There is no fixed number that defines a multiple as cheap or expensive.
+A 20x P/E might be considered cheap for a high-growth technology company but incredibly expensive for a utility provider.
+"Value" is always relative to the company's historical range, its peer group, and its projected growth rate.
+A low multiple could indicate an undervalued gem, but it could also signal a company in permanent decline.

 The Bottom Line